arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

  maintenance.

 `2015 -  2017`
-CEO  |  Stream SA.
+CEO .
+Stream SA.

-`2015` Co-founder | STREAM SA: Stream develops products for Digital TV and sell SaaS for automated content generation and video streaming. http://www.stream.com.ar
+`2015` Co-founder.
+STREAM SA: Stream develops products for Digital TV and sell SaaS for automated content generation and video streaming. http://www.stream.com.ar

-`2012 - 2015` Project Leader | LIFIA R&D Lab: Development of new products for
+`2012 - 2015` Project Leader.
+LIFIA R&D Lab: Development of new products for
  transmission in Digital TV, IPTV and Streaming.
 Tasks: Besides coordinating the activities for development and testing I defined most of the product features.
  Technologies: C++, Python, Linux Team size: 17

-`2009 - 2011` Project Leader | LIFIA R&D Lab Universidad Nacional de La Plata:
+`2009 - 2011` Project Leader.
+LIFIA R&D Lab Universidad Nacional de La Plata:
 Port, extension and bug fixing of the Ginga Middleware to adapt it to production standards.
 Deployed on 1000000+  set top boxes provided by the Argentinian government.
 Development of a complete Set Top Box firmware for Digital TV